Knock Knock (Twice song): Promotion

 On February 20, 2017, Twice had a live broadcast on Naver V Live at 20:00 KST to celebrate their comeback with fans.
-The group talked about the album, the title track "Knock Knock" and its music video, as well as their first solo concert which was held on February 17–19 and Asian tour.
-They also performed the full choreography of "Knock Knock" for the first time.
+The group talked about the album, the lead single "Knock Knock" and its music video, as well as their first solo concert which was held on February 17–19 and Asian tour.
+They also performed the full choreography of "Knock Knock".
 The next day, Twice recorded their appearance on the February 25 episode of You Hee-yeol's Sketchbook, their first variety show for Twicecoaster: Lane 2.
 The group's appearance was included in the show's special monthly episodes with the concept "Songs I want to sing for those in their 20s."

 On February 23, Twice held their first comeback stage on M Countdown.
 It was then followed by performances on February 24 to 26 on Music Bank, Show!
 Music Core and Inkigayo respectively; continued on the March 7 episode of The Show, and Show Champion on the 8th.
 The group ended their music show promotions on March 12 on Inkigayo.